rasingollam/AI-Tutor/README.md

 - [FastAPI](https://fastapi.tiangolo.com/) for backend framework

 ---
-Built with ❤️ by Sentinel Systems
+Built with ❤️ by Jivita.